 In the past 20 years, palm oil production has more than tripled.
 Indonesia and Malaysia account for 84% of worldwide production.
 Currently, palm oil is the most used vegetable oil in the world.

-Worldwide production of vegetable oils (2018)
+Worldwide production of vegetable oils in million tons (2018)

 Source: Oil World

 TV report: Palm oil harvesting and processing